visiongaiatechnology/vgtdesk/README.md

 App grouping directly on the desktop workspace — no page reload required.

 **Creating & Managing Folders:**
-- Right-click empty desktop area → context menu → **📁 Neuer Ordner** → glassmorphic name prompt
+- Right-click empty desktop area → context menu → **📁 New Folder** → glassmorphic name prompt
 - Folders snap to the desktop icon grid with collision-avoidance
 - Right-click a folder icon → rename ✏️ or delete 🗑️ directly